 , a lawyer, etc).

 The public notary will verify the identity of the donor and he/she will make a statement regarding the donor, who understands the effects and the content of the power of attorney.
 The content of a power of attorney may vary from one document to another and it will be chosen according to the needs of the donor, who can give broad or limited powers to a third party.

 For certain legal issues, such as the registration of a company

 , investors may give the power of attorney

 to a Spanish lawyer

 who will handle the entire procedure.
-In this case, the presence of the company’s investors
+In this case, the presence of the company’s investors on the Spanish territory

 is no longer required.